 Figure S2.
-Heatmaps of the levels of evolutionary control (resistance durability as measured by the number of years before the emergence of the resistance-breaking (‘rb’) pathogen genotype, panels A and B), epidemiological control (i.e. disease limitation, measured by the Green Leaf Area (‘GLA’) on the susceptible (‘S’) and the resistant (‘R’) cultivars, panels C and D) and average frequency of the rb pathogen (panels E and F) for different levels of resistance efficiency (vertical axis), time to resistance expression (horizontal axis) and fitness cost of pathogen adaptation (columns), for strong (panels A, C, E) or weak (B, D, F) levels of spatial aggregation.
+Heatmaps of the levels of evolutionary control (resistance durability as measured by the number of years before the emergence of the resistance-breaking (‘rb’) pathogen genotype, panels A and B), epidemiological control (i.e. disease limitation, measured by the Green Leaf Area (‘GLA’) on the susceptible (‘S’) and the resistant (‘R’) cultivars, panels C and D) and average frequency of the rb pathogen (panels E and F) for different levels of resistance efficiency (vertical axis), age of resistance activation (horizontal axis) and fitness cost of pathogen adaptation (columns), for strong (panels A, C, E) or weak (B, D, F) levels of spatial aggregation.
 The target pathogenicity trait is the latent period duration.